It is a nice hot summer and boy, are we enjoying the sun after this winter’s ferocity.

 Why you ask?
 Humans have several ways of dealing with overheating: we can take off our clothes, we can sweat from almost every area or our body, we can breathe more to get that hot breath out (similar to panting), and we can choose to have a nice, cool glass of water, a dip in the pool or seek out shade and air conditioning.

 Our pets are more limited: cats are able to pant and sweat only from their footpads, while dogs only have panting as a means to cool their bodies.
-Unless we give our pets a choice, finding shade and water may be a challenge.
+Unless we offer our animals the opportunity to join a shady place and offer them water to drink, we quickly find that their options for meeting the challenges of heat are very limited.

 Observe your pet, and he if he or she appears to be panting excessively, lethargic or loses consciousness, has a seizure, or develops bloody vomiting or diarrhea you may have a serious problem.
 Bring him or her immediately to the coolest area possible, wet your pet down and place a fan on him or her and call a veterinarian.